 I’m sorry, I know sarcasm is the lowest form of wit, but it has been really getting to me for about six months now.
 Not that I mind sending my son to a public school.
 I doubt that the kids are any different between private and public schools, but the smaller class sizes and large amounts of staff in a private school make it easier to enforce good behaviour and keep a lid on bullying.
 I know that bullying will be an issue for my son, probably wherever he goes.
 But I did not think it would start with the teachers!

 Until recently, I would have gone quietly in the direction they were sending me.
 I was already researching housing in the Hills area and planning on sending my son to Woodbury – an ABA based school in Bella Vista.
 It might still happen, at least for a couple of years, depending on what kind of progress he makes.
+Although I would think of that more as a way to get his early intervention hours up, not as a long term solution.
 It looks like a fantastic school that has improved the lives of many children that attend it.

 For those of you interested in reading long studies and statistics, or if you have masochistic tendencies (it is not for me to judge), the link to one such study is here.
 It is a report into the special education system in Massachusetts.
 For those of us not too familiar with the geography of the USA it is a state in New England.
 Its capital is Boston and it has a population of just under 7 million people.